Skip to content

 Honoring Latina Firsts: 5 Women Who Paved The Way In STEM and Beyond

-Sonia Sanchez11 months ago26 mins
+Sonia Sanchez1 year ago26 mins

 The Latinitas mission is to empower all girls to innovate through media and technology, so we want to celebrate women who paved the way for future generations in their respective fields and highlight 5 Latina trailblazers.
 Here is a list of Latina pioneers and their groundbreaking achievements.
 1. Aída de Acosta Aída de Acosta is…